Introduction

 What should I do if my cabinet door still won’t stay closed after making adjustments?

-Consider checking for additional issues such as warped doors or damaged frames, which may require further repairs or adjustments.
+Look for other problems like warped doors or damaged frames, as these may need additional repairs or adjustments.

 How can I prevent my cabinet doors from becoming misaligned in the future?

-Yes, regularly check and tighten screws, and avoid overloading the shelves to maintain the integrity of the hinges and door alignment.
+Regularly check and tighten screws, and avoid overloading the shelves to help keep the hinges and door alignment in good shape.

 Is there a specific way to test if my cabinet door is properly aligned after adjustments?

-Yes, gently close the door and observe if it sits flush with the cabinet frame; it should close smoothly without gaps or resistance.
+Gently close the door and see if it sits flush with the cabinet frame; it should close smoothly without any gaps or resistance.